fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 underlying mechanism is identical, and only the semantics of the message differs.
 Thanks are therefore due to that document's
-authors: Alia K. Atlas, Ronald P. Bonica, Carlos Pignataro, Naiming Shen and JR. Rivers.
+authors: Alia K. Atlas, Ronald P. Bonica, Carlos Pignataro, Naiming Shen, and JR. Rivers.

+Further thanks are due to the following who have provided valuable contributions to this document: Med Boucadair, Jen Linkova, and David Lamparter.